Catherine, Princess of Wales: Community causes

-Catherine has been hosting a Christmas carol concert called Together At Christmas annually at Westminster Abbey since December 2021 with the theme varying each year.
-In March 2022 amid the Russian invasion of Ukraine, Catherine and William made a donation to help the refugees.
-In February 2023, they donated to the Disasters Emergency Committee (DEC) which was helping victims of the 2023 Turkey–Syria earthquake.
-In July 2024, she and William made donations to help victims of Hurricane Beryl.
+Since December 2021, Catherine has hosted the annual Together at Christmas carol service at Westminster Abbey, with each year's event centred on a different theme.
+In March 2022, during the Russian invasion of Ukraine, she and William made a donation to support refugees.
+They donated again in February 2023 to the Disasters Emergency Committee (DEC) following the 2023 Turkey–Syria earthquake, and in July 2024 to support communities affected by Hurricane Beryl.

 Environmental causes

 Catherine has emphasised the importance of environmental sustainability and the benefits of spending time in nature.

-She designed the "Back to Nature Garden" together with the landscape architects Andree Davies and Adam White in 2019.
-The garden was later expanded and moved to Hampton Court Palace as a part of the Hampton Court Palace Flower Show, before being shown at the Back to Nature Festival at RHS Garden Wisley.
-A playground, inspired by the "Back to Nature" garden, was built on the Sandringham Estate in 2021.
-In May 2023, Catherine hosted the first children's picnic at the Chelsea Flower Show for students from ten primary schools who were participating in the Royal Horticultural Society's Campaign for School Gardening.
+In 2019, she designed the "Back to Nature Garden" with the landscape architects Andree Davies and Adam White.
+The garden was later expanded and displayed at Hampton Court Palace as a part of the Hampton Court Palace Flower Show, before being shown at the Back to Nature Festival at RHS Garden Wisley.
+A playground inspired by the garden opened on the Sandringham Estate in 2021.
+In May 2023, Catherine hosted the first children's picnic at the Chelsea Flower Show for pupils from ten primary schools participating in the Royal Horticultural Society's Campaign for School Gardening.